 Situated at the crossroads between Africa and Europe, Spain has a unique cultural heritage.
-Spanish society is multi-lingual and multi-cultural with immigrants from Latin America, Africa, and other European as well as diverse Spanish communities.
-Catholicism is the official religion but 80% of the population say they are not practicing.
-Only 0.2% of the population are evangelicals and 13 million people live in towns with no evangelical witness.
-This spiritual vacuum is being filled with secularism, materialism, cults, and the occult.
+Spanish society is multi-lingual and multi-cultural with immigrants from Latin America, Africa and other European as well as diverse Spanish communities.
+Catholicism is the official religion but most of the population are not practicing believers.

 OM arrived in Spain in 1960 during General Franco’s dictatorship.
 A lot has happened since then.
 Now, many years after the dictatorship ended, most people still claim to believe in God, yet a lot of them know nothing about Him.
 Evangelical Christians still make up less than 2 percent of Spain’s population, with two-thirds of them being immigrants.

 The OM teams support the local churches, reach out to Muslims, do friendship evangelism through English conversation clubs, hosts short term teams who run sports camps and Bible schools for children, host outreach activities for children and young adults, as well as many other ministries to reach out to both immigrants and locals who do not yet know Christ.